-The East Branch Mongaup River and tribs segment (PWL No. 1401-0142) is not listed on the 2018 New York State Section 303(d) List of Impaired/TMDL Waters, and therefore, there are no applicable wasteload allocations (WLAs) for this discharge.
+The Niagara River segment (PWL No. 0101-0006) was first listed on the 1998 New York State Section 303(d) List of Impaired/TMDL Waters as impaired due to PCBs.
+Additional impairments were added in 2002 and 2006 for PAHs and pesticides, respectively.
+The segment continues to be listed as of the 2020-2022 NYS Section 303(d) List.
+A TMDL has not been developed to address the impairment and therefore, there are no applicable wasteload allocations (WLAs) for this facility.